-Sinfest has a tendancy to focus excessively on feminism.
+Sinfest has had a tendancy to focus excessively on feminism since 2011, resulting in a very Broken Base.

 Tim Buckley's self insert into thisCtrl+Alt+Del strip, where he rants at Jack Thompson.
 Also contains the irony that Tim is threatening Jack Thompson for saying that gamers are violent and that his video game obsessed main character performs acts of extreme violence on a regular basis.